 Have you seen the peel n’ stick backsplash sheets they have nowadays?
 We were amazed by how much they added to the overall look of the kitchen in our RV.
 The best part is that it only took us about an hour to put it up!

 There are lots of different colors and patterns to match any color scheme and you can find them all over the internet or at any major hardware store.
 We haven’t had any problems with it peeling off the wall yet, so we’ve been super happy with the look and quality.
 See how easy it is to add pizzazz in the video below from TrailerLifeDIY.

 Pulling the valances down is a piece of cake and will just require unscrewing them from the walls and ceilings.
 You can then purchase fabric and simply cover them by using a staple gun.
 Only takes a few hours total!
 This is a great option if the blinds in the RV are still in great shape, but the valances just may have an ugly fabric on them.

 You can also choose to do away with the valances all together and put up curtains instead.
 Curtains are a great way to add a cozier look to the RV and can be great in the bedroom for added darkness.
 So, if you aren’t happy with the window coverings in your RV, try curtains instead.

-While you may not find the right length you need, you can easy hem them.
+While you may not find the right length you need, you can easily hem them.
 Don’t have a sewing machine?
 No problem!
 Use hem tape.
 All you have to do is cut the curtains to the length you need, leaving about an inch extra.

-Since there typically aren’t very many counter tops, it can be pretty affordable to replace them.
+Since there typically aren’t very many countertops, it can be pretty affordable to replace them.
 But if you don’t want to take on that project, you can actually paint them!
-There’s a large variety of counter top paints out there — from granite to concrete and everything in between.
+There’s a large variety of countertop paints out there — from granite to concrete and everything in between.